MultihogAurelius/SillyTavern-RPGStateTracker/README.md

 :warning: **Updating?** Reset all prompts to default in settings or they won't update.
 Also apply new `sysprompt.txt` into Quick Prompts Edit "Main."

+## Installation

+1. Go to SillyTavern extension menu.
+2. Click on "Install extension" at the top.
+3. Enter this repo's URL.

 ## Features

 - **Modular & Custom Fields:** Logic is segmented into specific modules using `[TAG]...[/TAG]` blocks.